Broomfield Ward Redistricting

 While the commenting period here has ended, you can still submit your feedback to City Council via email at council@broomfieldcitycouncil.org.

 The law requires Broomfield's Wards to each have approximately the same number of residents.
-Because of recent growth, it is time to update our boundaries.
+Because of recent growth, it is time to update Broomfield boundaries.

-Broomfield created three options for redistricting, and asked for public feedback.
-When creating these options, Broomfield continued to meet these charter requirements:
+City and County of Broomfield created three options for redistricting, and asked for public feedback.
+When creating these options, the City and County of Broomfield continued to meet these charter requirements:

 • Contiguous Compact